neg-0/dod-fitness/docs/design-philosophy.md

 6. **Microinteractions**:
    - Subtle animations for state changes and user actions to enhance the feeling of responsiveness

-By adhering to these design principles and elements, the DoD Fitness App aims to provide a user experience that is not only functional and efficient but also motivating and aligned with the values and needs of military personnel.
+By adhering to these design principles and elements, Atlas aims to provide a user experience that is not only functional and efficient but also motivating and aligned with the values and needs of military personnel.